hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 ## Motivation and intuition

 Assume we have a distribution $P(\theta)$ over a high-dimensional vector of parameters $\theta$.
 We want to get some decent independent samples of $\theta$.
+We often assume that $P$ is un-normalised, and we don't know the normalisation constant.
 Simple approaches like discretizing the parameter space scale badly with increasing dimension.
 In fact, if the distribution is a posterior distribution on a parameter we're interested in, we hope that the probability is concentrated in a small region of the space.
 This gives the problem an optimisational flavour- we're looking for the peaks of a complicated probability density function.
 If we were looking for the point of maximum density, an algorithm like gradient ascent might be useful.

 Since we're looking for a sample, and not the maximum a posteriori estimate, we can follow an analagous tactic, by following an 'approximate gradient ascent' that is calibrated to result in a sample.
 Formally, we follow a Markov chain that tends to a sample from the target distribution.
 Without going into detail, we assume that this is achieved if the target distribution is invariant under the Markov chain.